jemmy512/book-notes/Linux/linux-proc.md

                         }
                     }

+                    /* considers the weight to reflect the average
+                     * scheduling latency of the CPUs.
+This seems to work
+                     * for the overloaded case. */
                     if (sched_feat(WA_WEIGHT) && target == nr_cpumask_bits) {
                         target = wake_affine_weight(sd, p, this_cpu, prev_cpu, sync) {
                             s64 this_eff_load, prev_eff_load;